-- 2. If evidence or the chain of custody for evidence is retained by the Court during a trial, the deputy responsible for that evidence or chain of custody will obtain a receipt from the Court or the State's Attorney to record the whereabouts of the item(s) and forward it to the PMU through inter-office mail along with an email to the PMU explaining the receipt. - a.
+- 1. If the Property/Evidence Record (SO-258) indicates that the property is to be held for court or is otherwise not to be released, the property will not be released until the submitting member or follow-up investigator approves the release in writing. - 2.
+If evidence or the chain of custody for evidence is retained by the Court during a trial, the deputy responsible for that evidence or chain of custody will obtain a receipt from the Court or the State's Attorney to record the whereabouts of the item(s) and forward it to the PMU through inter-office mail along with an email to the PMU explaining the receipt.

+- a.
 The PMU will follow-up with the deputy providing the receipt within 90 days, and each 90 days after, to determine the status of the items held by court. - b.
-The deputy last noted on the chain of custody (i.e., the deputy who signed out the items for court) will be responsible for contacting court and keeping the PMU apprised of the disposition of the property every 90 days. - 3.
-When property may be returned to the owner after trial, the seizing deputy will make arrangements to return the property to the owner through the PMU. - 4.
+The deputy last noted on the chain of custody (i.e., the deputy who signed out the items for court) will be responsible for contacting the court and keeping the PMU apprised of the disposition of the property every 90 days. - 3.
+When property may be returned to the owner after trial, the seizing deputy will make the arrangements to return the property to the owner through the PMU. - 4.
 For any property/evidence recovered/seized from any domestic related case or any case involving a protective order, the final disposition of the property/evidence will be handled by the Domestic Violence Unit (DVU).
 PMU will forward all disposition memos for any of these cases to the DVU. - 5.
 When property is marked for release, the primary investigator will notify the owner that they have 30 days to obtain their property from the PMU and failure to do so will result in their property being considered abandoned and subject to disposal. - a.
 The deputy will provide the owner with the PMU telephone number. - b.
 Documentation of all notifications, to include the date, time, and method of notification, will be done in a supplement. - i.
 Regarding items submitted that are marked for immediate release, the above will be noted in the comments section (block 26/27) of the respective property record form.

-N. Disposition
+O. Disposition